-At the LaBovick Law Group, each of our West Palm Beach alimony attorneys have remedied a huge selection of cases of divorce annually since 1992.
-Our lawyers are well-versed legal representatives, and are also focused upon developing alimony contracts which fit the most beneficial needs of your children and also your finances.
+At LaBovick Law Group, our West Palm Beach alimony attorneys have remedied a huge selection of cases of divorce annually since 1992.
+Our lawyers are well-versed legal representatives and are focused on developing alimony contracts that fit the most beneficial needs of your children and finances.

-Our attorneys work for clients that need alimony the very first time, in need of alimony adjustments following a significant alteration of situations, or even battling with a possible alimony responsibility.
-Should you be single, or are dealing with a contested or uncontested divorce case, or are perhaps remarrying, we'll be capable of evaluating your circumstances and promptly investigate what you can do.
+Our attorneys work for clients that need alimony the very first time, that need alimony adjustments following a significant alteration of situations or that are even battling with a possible alimony responsibility.
+No matter your situation -- single, dealing with a contested or uncontested divorce case or are remarrying -- we'll be capable of evaluating your circumstances and promptly investigate what your options are.

-For your reference, we have listed below the applicable Florida alimony laws.
-To schedule a free consultation with one of our West Palm Beach divorce attorney, please call us at (561) 625-8400, or fill out the contact form to the left and a alimony lawyer will contact you promptly.
+For your reference, we have listed applicable Florida alimony laws below.
+To schedule a free consultation with our West Palm Beach divorce attorney, please call us at 561-655-1777 or toll free at 888-777-3884.

 (1) In a proceeding for dissolution of marriage, the court may grant alimony to either party, which alimony may be rehabilitative or permanent in nature.
 In any award of alimony, the court may order periodic payments or payments in lump sum or both.
 The court may consider the adultery of either spouse and the circumstances thereof in determining the amount of alimony, if any, to be awarded.
 In all dissolution actions, the court shall include findings of fact relative to the factors enumerated in subsection (2) supporting an award or denial of alimony.